ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-022524.md

 We've created a [channel on Vimeo](https://vimeo.com/channels/ponydevelopmentsync) where all future Development Sync recordings will be posted.

+### actionlint Image Updated

+The `actionlint` in the [shared-docker](https://github.com/ponylang/shared-docker) repository has been updated to the latest version of actionlint.

 ### Pony Development Sync

 The [recording](https://sync-recordings.ponylang.io/r/2024_02_20.mp4) of the February 20th, 2024 sync is available.